asdf-community/asdf-odo/README.md

 # Contributing

-Contributions of any kind welcome!
+Contributions of any kind are welcome!
 See the [contributing guide](contributing.md).

 [Thanks to these contributors](https://github.com/rm3l/asdf-odo/graphs/contributors)!